deyyanl/deyyanl/README.md

 ### I'm Dejan Lukić
 ### A student, full stack developer, DevOps, designer and founder of Arteron

-- 🔭 I’m currently working on **Arteron Bot - Fully customizeable, multipurpose and multilingual Discord bot**
+- 🔭 I’m currently working on **[Arteron xRGB](https://github.com/xrgb) - An open-source, scalable, software-driven addressable and analog LED controller.**
 - 🌱 I’m currently learning **C# and practicing Java**
 - 📫 How to reach me: **dejan@arteron.xyz or hit me up on Discord (down below)**
 - PCB designer and electronics hobbyst